-Glass containers are fantastic for a wide range of uses in the kitchen, such as storing, freezing, reheating, mixing.
+Glass containers are fantastic for a wide range of uses in the kitchen, such as storing, freezing, reheating, and mixing.
 Actually, pretty much everything else!
-The question of whether you can microwave glass is completely dependent on the type of glass you have.
+Can you put glass in the microwave – this question is completely dependent on the type of glass you have.
 It is important that you follow a few careful steps to make sure that you have microwave-safe glassware to ensure you practice good microwave safety.
 To find out how you can do this keep reading below!

 Table of Contents